 - FREE MyShopify.com subdomain or use your own

-- Everything you need to build and grow an online store
+- Everything you need to grow an online store

 - Drag-and-drop store builder and FREE themes